AdaCore/ada-spark-rfcs/considered/rfc-simpler-accessibility.md

 ```

 We propose to define their accessibility level to be the same as the one of
-their designated type.
-Thus, such uses of anonymous types `access T` would be
+their designated type (note: *not* subtype).
+Thus, such uses of anonymous types
-equivalent to using a named access type defined at the same scope as the
+`access T` would be equivalent to using a named access type defined at the same
-designated type `T`.
+scope as the designated type `T`.

-This choice allows to convert freely from a value of such an anonymous type to
+As with standalone objects and parameters, this choice allows to convert freely
+from a value of such an anonymous type to a named access type, which will
-a named access type, which will necessarily be defined in the same or a nested
+necessarily be defined in the same or a nested scope to have visibility over the
-scope to have visibility over the designated type `T` (as the rule only allows
+designated type `T` (as the rule only allows going to a higher accessibility
-going to a higher accessibility level corresponding to a more nested scope),
+level corresponding to a more nested scope), but any conversion in the other
-but any conversion in the other direction won't be allowed.
-If a user wants to
+direction won't be allowed.
+If a user wants to do that anyway, she will need to
-do that anyway, she will need to use attribute `Unchecked_Access` on the
+use attribute `Unchecked_Access` on the dereference of the object (which
-dereference of the object (which requires the object not to be null):
+requires the object not to be null):

 ```ada
 type T_Ptr is access T;